mpdf/mpdf.github.io/reference/mpdf-variables/list-indent-default-mpdf.md

 modification_time: 2015-08-05T12:02:09+00:00
 ---

-(mPDF >= 6.0)
+(mPDF &ge; 6.0)

 # Description

 void **list_indent_default_mpdf**

 Define the default indentation of a list item, when in (backwards-compatible) `'mpdf'` list mode.
 Note that in mpdf mode, the real indentation is calculated by adding the value of this property to the width of the widest list-marker.

 For more information, see <a href="{{ "/what-else-can-i-do/lists.html" | prepend: site.baseurl }}">Lists</a>.